 Your home's windows are an important part of its exterior.
 They allow light to enter the home and for you to view the outside through panes of clear glass.
 Being made from glass, though, windows can be highly conductive of heat and cold if not made to be energy efficient.
-Here at Glass Doctor® of Northwest Arkansas in Springdale, we specialize in the installation and repair of energy efficient windows, also known as insulated glass units (IGUs).
+Here at Glass Doctor® of Northwest Arkansas in Springdale, we specialize in the installation and replacement of energy efficient windows, also known as insulated glass units (IGUs).

 When called to a client's home to repair an existing single pane window, we normally will take the time to explain the benefits of upgrading to double pane units.
-We also do double pane window repair, and in many cases can do the job without replacing the entire window, but just the insulated glass portion.
+We also do double pane window assessments, and in many cases can do the job without replacing the entire window, but just the insulated glass portion.
 By utilizing the existing window frame, we'll help you save both time and money.

 Why Double Pane Windows Are Better